openstack/kolla-ansible/specs/internal-tls-endpoints.rst

      disables certificate verification.
    - Ensure that all tasks that interact with OpenStack APIs support disabling certificate verification.
-   - Fix heat-api bootstrap process, which currently requires valid certficate, probably by moving domain/user creation out of the container, and into the ansible itself.
+   - Fix heat-api bootstrap process, which currently requires valid certificate, probably by moving domain/user creation out of the container, and into the ansible itself.
    - Allow for providing a CA used to verify connections to the service backends.